 Don’t stress!
 But don’t slack either.
-Patrick McCormick and his team have been through this process many times with many students and I was immensely thankful and satisfied with their guidance through the whole process.
+Patrick McCormick, Assistant Dean of Academic and Student Affairs, and his team have been through this process many times with many students and I was immensely thankful and satisfied with their guidance through the whole process.
 Don’t ignore the e-mails.
 In fact, just deal with them right away and then you will not drown in the process later on.
 Do your homework on programs.
 Research them thoroughly through FRIEDA and whatever other resources you can.
 Apply to all the programs you think you’d be a good fit at.
 Don’t bother applying to the ones you wouldn’t.
 Be thorough and choosy.
 You want to end up at the right place for you.
 Fortunately, I’ve found most programs want that for you too.

-Are there any advantages or disadvantages for students at Caribbean medical schools regarding the Match process?
+Are there any advantages for students at Caribbean medical schools regarding the Match process?

-Sure, there are programs that won’t pay much attention to an IMG.
-Chances are, most of those programs don’t deserve to have you.
-Just be the best you can be.
-Stand out and excel in the areas that are your strong points, and many great programs will still want you.
 Some programs specifically look for Caribbean grads as they have had success with them in the past.
-I didn’t find it was a strong area of concern nor benefit at the majority of programs however.
 If they ask about your experience, highlight the strong points and emphasize the positive.
 Your training through UMHS is what prepared you to be a physician at their program in the first place.

 Was there anything specific about your medical education at UMHS and clinical rotations that prepared you well for matching?